Best Film for the Canon EOS 650

 - Pharmacy or Big Box Store

-As long as you’re going through a moderate to high-volume of film, there are two activities that can be done to lower your expenses.
+So long as you’re using a moderate to high volume of film, there are two activities that you can do to help reduce your expenses.

 Bulk Loading Film

-Buying a roll of 100' of film and manually loading it into canisters by hand is considered one of the ideal ways to cut costs.
+Buying a roll of 100 feet of film and manually loading in into canisters by hand is one of the most popular options to reduce costs.

-A 100’ bulk roll will fill up roughly 18 canisters of film with 36 exposures.
-You should expect to save 20-30% based on your selection.
+A 100’ bulk roll will fill up approximately 18 rolls of film with 36 exposures.
+Look forward to savings of 20-30% based on the film.

-Bear in mind that you are limited to 100-foot rolls of black and white film.
-This is in part because black & white film is a lot easier and more cost-effective to process yourself.
+Keep in mind that you are going to be limited to 100 foot rolls of black and white film.
+This is in part because black & white film is easier and more cost-effective to process yourself.

 Home Developing and Scanning

-All film can be processed at home.
-It’s an intelligent option to cut costs so that you can use more film with your Canon EOS 650.
+It is possible to process and digitize any film at home.
+It’s an intelligence way to lower your costs so that you can shoot more film with your Canon EOS 650.

-Black and white film is by far the least complicated to develop.
-Developer temperature and development times are both not as important to do correctly with black & white film as temperatures and time are for transparency or color negative.
+Black & white film is by far the simplest to develop.
+Temperature and development times are both not as critical to do correctly with black & white films as they are for color negative or transparency film.